 CAD Exchanger SDK / Unity plugin was initially released in June 2020 and was focused on run-time support, the feature most requested by our prospects.
-Support of edit mode will be made available in upcoming releases.
+Edit mode import became available in December 2020.
 The supported scope covers all components, from assembly structures to B-Reps and texture mapping.

 Thanks to our control of the technology stack we have far greater flexibility in defining the licensing model.

 CAD Exchanger SDK / Unity plugin not only converts CAD data into Unity’s GameObjects but also provides full C# API to our unified data model for more feature-rich and deep data access (including assembly traversal, geometry exploration, computations, etc.).